List of The 39 Clues characters: The Council of Six

 The Council of Six was the leading body in the Vesper hierarchy.
-Within the council, Vesper 1 held the most power while Vesper 6 held the least.
+Within the council, Vesper One held the most power while Vesper Six held the least.
 Sinead Starling and Isabel Kabra were both introduced in the previous series, but appeared in Cahills vs Vespers as different characters.

-Vesper Six-The Enforcer
+Vesper Six - The Enforcer

 Revealed to be Cheyenne Wyoming.
 The daughter of two imprisoned criminals, Cheyenne worked her way up to the Vesper's Council of Six.
 In Day of Doom, she was arrested by local authorities and tied to various other crimes.

-Vesper Five-The Spymaster
+Vesper Five - The Spymaster

 Revealed to be Luna Amato.
 In The Dead of Night, she was shot by Jonah Wizard.

-Vesper Four-The Scientist
+Vesper Four - The Scientist

 Revealed to be Sandy Bancroft.
 A weatherman, he was arrested by local authorities after the destruction of the Doomsday Device.
 It was revealed that his credentials were fake.

-Vesper Three-The Mole
+Vesper Three - The Mole

 Revealed to be Sinead Starling.
 She fell in love with Riley McGrath, who presented the Vespers to her as good people.
 When she eventually joined, it was in part to help find a cure for her brothers.
 She framed Ian for her crimes, then turned and betrayed the Vespers.
 Despite Amy offering forgiveness, she fled, ending up in Singapore and eventually Havana.

-Vesper Two-The Shield
+Vesper Two - The Shield

 Revealed to be Isabel Kabra.
 A daughter of Vesper parents, it is unknown if Isabel was ever loyal to the Cahills and if the Vespers were simply a get-out-of-jail-free card.
 She died fighting the Vespers, helping the Cahills destroy the Doomsday Machine.

-Vesper One-The Mastermind
+Vesper One - The Mastermind

-Revealed to be Damian Vesper, also known as Riley McGrath and Dave Spimer.
+Revealed to be Damian Vesper, also known as Riley McGrath and Dave Speminer.
 He is a direct descendant of the first Damien Vesper.
 As Riley, he began a romantic relationship with Sinead Starling, convincing her to betray the Cahills.
 As Dave, he killed Astrid Rosenbloom in an attempt to destroy the Guardians.